 What is HIPAA?

 Born of a need to “‘improve the portability and accountability of health insurance coverage’ for employees between jobs,” the Health Insurance Portability and Accountability Act (HIPAA) was passed on August 21, 1999.
-Moreover, President Bill Clinton signed HIPPA into action.
-(HIPAA Journal).
-Moreover, HIPAA was made to protect both workers and employers.
+President Bill Clinton signed the HIPAA into action to protect both workers and employers.
 The act also combats fraud, waste, and abuse in health insurance and healthcare delivery.
-Furthermore, there are passages introducing tax breaks for medical savings accounts, simplifying health insurance administration.
-In addition, to providing coverage for employees with pre-existing medical conditions (HIPAA Journal).
+Furthermore, there are passages introducing tax breaks for medical savings accounts, simplifying health insurance administration, in addition to providing coverage for employees with pre-existing medical conditions (HIPAA Journal).

 Protected Health Information (PHI)

-Furthermore, HIPAA deals with protected health information (PHI).
-However, according to PCIHIPAA, PHI is demographic information that could identify a client of an organization subject to HIPAA regulation, including names, addresses, phone numbers, Social Security numbers, medical records, financial information, and full facial photos.
+The HIPAA also deals with protected health information (PHI).
+According to the PCI portion of the HIPAA, PHI is demographic information that could identify a client of an organization subject to HIPAA regulation, including names, addresses, phone numbers, Social Security numbers, medical records, financial information, and full facial photos.
 In addition, there is also ePHI — electronic protected health information.

 Covered Entities and Business Associates

-Moreover, two types of organizations must be HIPAA compliant: Covered Entities and Business Associates.
+There are two types of organizations that must be HIPAA compliant: Covered Entities and Business Associates.
 Covered Entities are organizations that collect, create, or transmit PHI electronically.
-Furthermore, it includes health care providers, health insurance providers, and health care clearinghouses.
-In addition, Business Associates are organizations that are contracted to work for a covered entity that come across PHI.
-Similarly, it includes practice management firms, billing companies, third-party consultants, MSPs, EHR platforms, IT providers, faxing companies, physical storage providers, shredding companies, cloud storage providers, attorneys, email hosting services, accountants, and more.
+They include health care providers, health insurance providers, and health care clearinghouses.
+Business associates are organizations that are contracted to work for a covered entity that discovers PHI.
+They include practice management firms, billing companies, third-party consultants, MSPs, EHR platforms, IT providers, faxing companies, physical storage providers, and more.

 Who Does Not Have to Follow HIPAA?